anphonic/ej2-aspnetmvc-docs/src/common/common/how-to/troubleshoot.md

     1. **Using MS build**

-        By adding the required target `dom,es2015` library in `TypeScriptLib` MSBuild property in your `.csproj` file as like below.
+        By adding the required target `dom,es2015` library in `TypeScriptLib` MSBuild property in your `.csproj` file as like below, following the TypeScriptToolsVerison tag.

          ```csproj
+            <TypeScriptToolsVersion>3.1</TypeScriptToolsVersion>
             <TypeScriptLib>dom,es2015</TypeScriptLib>
         ```